top of page

 Why Small Businesses Need Multi-Factor Authentication

-Regardless of size, small enterprises face growing risks from cybercrime.
-One compromised password is often all it takes to trigger a breach, financial losses, and exposure of sensitive information.
+All small businesses face growing risks from cybercrime.
+Just one stolen password can lead to a breach, financial loss, and exposure of sensitive data.

-MFA adds a second (or even third) verification layer before access is granted.
-This might involve entering a temporary code, using a fingerprint scan, or confirming identity with a physical security device.
-Even if hackers manage to obtain login credentials, they won’t easily bypass these extra hurdles.
+MFA adds a second or even third step to confirm your identity before you get access.
+This might mean entering a temporary code, using a fingerprint, or confirming with a security device.
+Even if hackers get your login details, these extra steps make it much harder for them.

 Defining Multi-Factor Authentication